-If you live in the Russian Federation and you need a certificate of life, the Netherlands embassy in Moscow or the consulate-general in St. Petersburg can draw up this document for you.
+If you live in the Russian Federation you may occasionally need to produce a certificate of residence.
+The Netherlands embassy in Moscow or the consulate-general in St. Petersburg can draw up this document for you.

 What documents do you need?